What Is Modern Web Design in 2023? 20+ Stunning Examples

 From big bold gradients, such as the one above, to subtle gradients in illustrations or text elements, this color trend continues to emerge.
 Part of the reason?
 It pulls from other popular elements and can help create depth and visual interest without overwhelming the rest of the design.

 Delight and surprise users with interesting hover animations.
-Subtle movement and motion are a shift away from fast-moving everything and provides a calmer, more focused user experience.
+Subtle movement and motion are a shift away from fast-moving everything and provide a calmer, more focused user experience.

 Further, these hover states can help direct users on how to interact and engage with content or provide just the right surprise that keeps them from leaving the design.
 (The text and icon on the example above bounce in an almost hypnotic way, matching the content of the design.)